 The Parker Institute and CRI announced the formation of the neoantigen alliance in December 2016.

-Sequencing of the first samples from melanoma patients began in early 2017, with the first neoantigen predictions made in spring.
-We are expanding the study to include analysis of additional cancer types, including bladder, breast, colorectal, lung and ovarian cancers.
+Sequencing of the first samples from melanoma patients began in early 2017.
+We expanded the study to include analysis of lung cancer and plan to add more cancer types in the future.